-The option to extend or terminate are contained in the property lease of the Company.
-There were no extension options for equipment leases.
-All extension or termination options are only exercisable by the Company.
+The option to extend or terminate are contained in the property lease of the company.
+All extension or termination options are only exercisable by the company.
 The extension options or termination options which were probable to be exercised have been included in the calculation of the Right of use asset.